-Travelling to the north of the Khumbu Valley in Nepal is the trek to one of the most famous base camps in the world, the Everest Base Camp Trek.
-Incredible Sherpa cultures and landscapes varying from lush forests to barren rocks and a trail that leads up high towards the highest mountain in the world Mt Everest.
-The Everest Base Camp Trek is one of the treks you should do to fulfill that lifelong dream of trekking through remote areas to the Khumbu Glacier and view some of the highest peaks in the world.
-Mountains of note during this amazing trek are Lhotse (8,516m), Ama Dablam (6,812m), Makalu (8,485m), Nuptse (7,861m), Cho Oyu (8,201m), Pumori (7,161m) and of course Everest (8,848m).
+Traveling to the north of the Khumbu Valley in Nepal is the trek to one of the most famous base camps in the world, the Everest Base Camp Trek.
+Incredible Sherpa cultures and landscapes vary from lush forests to barren rocks and a trail that leads up high towards the highest mountain in the world Mt Everest.
+The Everest Base Camp Trek is one of the treks you should do to fulfill that lifelong dream of trekking through remote areas to the Khumbu Glacier and viewing some of the world's highest peaks.
+Mountains of note during this amazing trek are Lhotse (8,516m), Ama Dablam (6,812m), Makalu (8,485m), Nuptse (7,861m), Cho Oyu (8,201m), Pumori (7,161m), and of course Everest (8,848m).

-The Trek to Everest Base Camp starting from Kathmandu consists usually of 14 days packages, which can be made shorter or longer depending on your own preferences, travel time and budget.
-As for the trek itself it's straight forward, trekkers fly to Lukla airport and start their first half day trek towards Pangboche.
-Interesting to notice is that up to Namche Bazaar the next destination on the trek, the entire area consists of amazing forested hills filled with creeks and rivers.
-Trekking to Everest Base Camp is going high fast, thankfully at Namche Bazar; there are enough activities to spend an extra day to get acclimatized.
-This Sherpa town has many places to visit and the nearby Everest View hotel makes for an excellent hike to keep in condition.
-From Namche Bazaar it's 2 days of upwards trekking to Dingboche where another day is planned for acclimatization.
-On the next day, a shorter trek takes you to Lobuche and the last stretch takes you to the final village just before Everest Base Camp called Gorakshep.
-After checking in at the guesthouse a 2 hours hike is all it takes to reach the world-famous Everest Base Camp just at the Khumbu Glacier and at the foot of Mt Everest.
-Despite the actual views of Mt Everest not optimal from Base Camp, the next early morning a short hike up Kala Pathar hill remedies this quite spectacularly with a sunrise over Mt Everest!
+The Trek to Everest Base Camp starting from Kathmandu usually consists of 14 days packages, which can be made shorter or longer depending on your preferences, travel time, and budget.
+As for the trek itself, it's straightforward; trekkers fly to Lukla airport and start their first half-day trek towards Pangboche.
+Interesting to notice is that up to Namche Bazaar, the next destination on tour, the entire area consists of amazing forested hills filled with creeks and rivers.
+Trekking to Everest Base Camp is going high fast, thankfully; at Namche Bazar, there are enough activities to spend an extra day to get acclimatized.
+This Sherpa town has many places to visit, and the nearby Everest View hotel makes for an excellent hike to keep in condition.
+From Namche Bazaar, it's two days of upwards trekking to Dingboche, where another day is planned for acclimatization.
+The next day, a shorter trek takes you to Lobuche, and the last stretch takes you to the final village just before Everest Base Camp called Gorakshep.
+After checking in at the guesthouse, a 2 hours hike is all it takes to reach the world-famous Everest Base Camp just at the Khumbu Glacier and at the foot of Mt Everest.
+Despite the actual views of Mt Everest not optimal from Base Camp, the following early morning, a short hike up Kala Pathar hill remedies this quite spectacularly with a sunrise over Mt Everest!

 The route back can be done via Periche and back to Namche Bazaar or even via helicopter back to Lukla for an epic ending.